lifaon74/url-polyfill/README.md

-### Polyfill URL and URLSearchParams to match last ES7 specifications
+### Polyfill URL and URLSearchParams to match last WHATWG specifications

+Compliant in most of the use cases but not at 100% (like unicode chars, punycodes, etc...)

 Tested on IE 10+